marshareb/marshareb.github.io/_posts/2023-10-22-Rec-Seventeen.md

 tag: [MA1172]
 ---

-In this recitation, we covered power series.
+In this recitation, we covered Taylor series and calculus with Taylor series.

 # Taylor Series